openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 If the access token is valid for requesting issuance of multiple credentials, it is at the client's discretion to decide the order in which to request issuance of multiple credentials requested in the Authorization Request.

+### Binding the Issued Credential to the Subject of that Credential {#credential-binding}

+Issued credential SHOULD be bound to the subject of that credential to allow the Verifier to verify possession of that credential during presentation.
+Binding might be cryptographic, or claim-based.

+For cryptographic binding, the Client has the following options to provide cryptographic binding material for a requested credential as defined in {#credential_request}:

+1. Provide only key material (`sub_jwk` or `did`)
+1. Provide only proof of control of the key material (`proof` without `sub_jwk` or `did`)
+1. Provide key material along with proof of control (`proof` with `sub_jwk` or `did`)

+For claim-based binding, no cryptographic binding material is provided.
+Instead, the issued credential includes user claims that can be used by the Verifier to verify possession of the credential by requesting presentation of existing forms of physical or digial identification that includes the same claims (e.g., a driver's license in person, or an online ID verification service).

+Note that some type of low assurance credentials such as coupons or tickets can be issued without either type of binding.

+For more details, see {#did-binding} in the Security Considerations Section.

 ### Credential Request {#credential_request}

 A Client makes a Credential Request by sending a HTTP POST request to the Credential Endpoint with the following parameters: